Skip to content

 That last projection is the photophobia circuit.
 Light hitting the retina is, in this pathway, not "an image" — it is a modulating input to a pain-processing pipeline.
 In a sensitised brain (mid-attack migraine, persistent post-concussion changes) that modulation registers as pain, or as exacerbation of pain already in progress.
 The 2010 paper made the case by showing that blind people who had lost rods and cones but retained ipRGC function still experienced light-driven worsening of migraine headache, while those who had lost the entire optic nerve did not.

 A few years later, the same group complicated this nicely.
-Noseda et al. 2016, in Brain, showed that narrow-band green light actually reduces migraine pain, while blue, amber and red light all worsen it (Noseda et al., 2016).
-Amber and red worsening pain implicates cone-driven pathways, not just melanopsin — the simple "ipRGCs alone do this" story isn't quite right.
-The honest model: there is a non-image-forming circuit from retina to trigeminal pain regions, ipRGCs are part of it, cones contribute too, and wavelength dependence is more complex than any single-cell story.
+Noseda et al. 2016, in Brain, showed that narrow-band green light actually reduces migraine pain, while blue, amber and red light all worsen it (Noseda et al., 2016).3 Amber and red worsening pain implicates cone-driven pathways, not just melanopsin — the simple "ipRGCs alone do this" story isn't quite right.
+The honest model: there is a non-image-forming circuit from retina to the trigeminal pain system (the nerve network that carries sensation, including pain, from the face, eyes, and head), ipRGCs are part of it, cones contribute too, and wavelength dependence is more complex than any single-cell story.

 A line against a related story on this site: the post on screens at night covers ipRGCs projecting to the suprachiasmatic nucleus and suppressing melatonin — same cell class, different downstream target (circadian, not nociceptive).
 One projection is about sleep timing.
 The other is about headache.